 The Fund's cash includes petty cash, bank accounts, and deposits with the State Treasurer for pooled investments.
 All investments are carried in the name of the State of Arizona.
-State statutes require the State Treasurer to invest these pooled funds in collateralized time certificates of deposit, repurchase agreements or obligations of the U.S. Government.
+State statutes require the State Treasurer to invest these pooled funds in collateralized time certificates of deposit, repurchase agreements, obligations of the U.S. Government and other permitted investments.
 All investments are carried at fair value.
-These balances are not subject to GASB Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements, classification because they are included in the state's investment pool.
-As of June 30, 2005, the state's investment pool was not rated.
+These balances are not subject to GASB Statement No. 3, Deposits with Financial Institutions, Investments (including Repurchase Agreements), and Reverse Repurchase Agreements, and GASB Statement No. 40, Deposit and Investment Risk Disclosures - an amendment of GASB Statement No. 3, classification because they are included in the state's investment pool.